-My Company Uses Mimecast.
+My Organization Uses Mimecast.
 Can I Still Send Phishing Tests to My Users?

 If you're utilizing Mimecast's services, you can whitelist KnowBe4 to allow our simulated phishing test emails and training notifications through to your end users.